Who We Are

 What We Do

 Over the years, the Association’s activities on behalf of the neighborhood have varied due to changing circumstances.
-The Association adopts itself to the shifts in federal and state urban policies, and to changing administrations in City Hall.
 At times, it has stressed cultural and social activities; at times it has acted as a conduit for low-interest public loans to property owners, other times it has purchased and renovated historic properties.
-Always it has been a forceful advocate of historic preservation and a vigorous voice for the neighborhood’s interests in the arenas of political power and private economic influence.
+Always it has been a forceful advocate of historic preservation and a vigorous voice for the neighborhood’s interests in the arenas of political power, economic influence and quality of life.

 The only purpose of the Allentown Association is to serve its community.
 It does that through efforts to beautify the neighborhood; to encourage historic preservation and property maintenance; to promote appropriate business development, to fight crime, and to protect and enhance Allentown’s unique urban ambiance.